 - if the damage could be remedied.

 We sent our findings to Mr Macartney in the form of a detailed report.
-We produced the report in accordance with Part 35 of the Civil Procedure Rules.
-This meant it was admissible in court.
+We produced the report in accordance with Part 35 of the Civil Procedure Rules, meaning it was admissible in court.